flatland-association/flatland-rl/README.md

 ### Setup virtual environment (optional)

-Setup a virtual environment using your preferred method (e.g. venv) and activate it.
+Setup a virtual environment using your preferred method (we suggest the built-in venv) and activate it.

 ### Stable release